-- 2.1 TASK 1: Review progress of Local Development Documents against the Local Development Scheme - 2.1.1 The Council submitted its second Local Development Scheme (LDS No. 2) for the period 2007 2011 to The Government Office for Yorkshire and The Humber (GOYH) in March 2007.
-Following receipt of approval from GOYH, the LDS was adopted by Craven District Council's Policy Committee in September 2007. - 2.1.2 Tables 1 and 2 below show how the LDDs included in the 2007-11 LDS No. 2 have performed against their milestones between April 2008 and March 2009.
-They provide the following information (in line with Regulation 48 (3)(b) (iii)): - The stage the document has reached in its preparation - If the document's preparation is behind the agreed timetable the reasons for this and: - A timetable relating to the further steps that are likely to be taken for the preparation of the document. - 2.1.3 A third LDS (LDS No. 3), covering the period 2008-2012 was submitted to GOYH in September 2009.
-The next AMR for the 2009-10 monitoring year will therefore assess progress against the milestones set out in LDS No. 3.
-LDS No. 3 reflects the changes to LDF preparation milestones brought about by the 2008 amended Town and Country Planning Regulations.
+- 2.1 TASK 1: Review progress of Local Development Documents against the Local Development Scheme - 2.1.1 The Council submitted its third Local Development Scheme (LDS No. 3) for the period 2009 2012 to The Government Office for Yorkshire and The Humber (GOYH) in September 2009.
+Following receipt of approval from GOYH, LDS No. 3 came into effect on the 9th October 2009.
+LDS No. 3 reflects the changes to LDF preparation milestones brought about by the 2008 amended Town and Country Planning Regulations. - 2.1.2 Tables 1 and 2 below show how the LDDs included in the 2009-12 LDS No. 3 have performed against their milestones between April 2009 and March 2010.
+They provide the following information (in line with Regulation 48 (3)(b) (iii)): - The stage the document has reached in its preparation - If the document's preparation is behind the agreed timetable the reasons for this and: - A timetable relating to the further steps that are likely to be taken for the preparation of the document.

-TABLE 1: Progress of the Core Strategy against milestones set out in the 2007 to 2011 LDS
+TABLE 1: Progress of the Core Strategy against milestones set out in the 2009 to 2012 LDS